 Documents, images, videos, audio files, and other kinds of unstructured data that is produced or used by an app for SharePoint can be stored in or outside SharePoint.
 Document libraries are a good choice for documents and are searchable via SharePoint search.
 A site asset library is often a good choice for multimedia files.

 Metadata for an app for SharePoint, such as user preferences, location information, and other settings can be stored in several places.
 A hidden SharePoint list is sometimes a good choice.
 You can also use the property bag of the app web.
-Another option, for a provider-hosted app, is to use Windows Azure Table storage.
+Another option, for a provider-hosted app, is to use Microsoft Azure Table storage.
 (This is not an option in an autohosted app.)